 Planning your perfect day is nothing short of exciting.
 However, it can be easy to get caught up in the excitement and forget about the legal side of a marriage.
 Sure, you’ve found your officiant, but do you know the ins and outs of getting a marriage license?

 If you don’t, don’t panic.
 Getting a marriage license in Louisiana is actually quite easy!
 Before you walk down the aisle, here are a few questions you need answered on how to elope.

 Where can I get a marriage license in Louisiana?

 You can get a marriage license in any Clerk of Court office in Louisiana.
 There are clerk of court offices in every parish in the state and, depending on the size of the parish, there may be multiple office locations where you can obtain your marriage license.

 Marriage licenses obtained in any Clerk of Court office are valid throughout the entire state- meaning even if you get your license in another city, you can still get married in NoLA!
-Here is a list of all of the Clerks of Court offices in Louisiana.
+More details from the clerk of courts office is HERE.

 Do I need to make an appointment to get a marriage license in Louisiana?